spinnylights/vulkan-notes/vulkan_notes.md

 in the GLSL spec.

-If an operation occurs with a floating point operand and an integral operand, the integral operand is implicitly converted to match the type of the floating point operand.
+If an operation occurs with a floating point operand and an integer operand, the integer operand is implicitly converted to match the type of the floating point operand.
 If an operation occurs with `int` and `uint` operands, the `int` is implicitly converted to a `uint`.
 If an operation occurs with `float` and